On quantifying the spin angular momentum density of light: The SAM current density of plane waves

-We calculate the areal torque density $\mathbf{\tau }_{A}$ on the waveplate from the Lorentz force on charges inside the sample due to the Maxwell fields.
+We calculate the areal torque density $\mathbf{\tau }_{A}$ on the waveplate from the Coulomb force on charges inside the sample due to the Maxwell fields.
 For nonmagnetic lossless dielectric materials, this is